CURRENT STATUS: ACCEPTING SOME OFFERS OF ARCs

-When I am accepting titles for review, you can email me to offer me a copy at firstname.lastname@example.org to suggest your book (or a book you’re promoting).
+When I am accepting titles for review, you can email me to offer me a copy at email@example.com to suggest your book (or a book you’re promoting).
 Please include a summary, the publication date, and what formats you’re offering.
 I suggest you ask me once and send one follow-up after at least three days of not getting a reply; repeated emails and follow-up emails demanding to know why I’m not interested will most likely be ignored due to time constraints.
+I’m afraid I’m a little overwhelmed at the moment and may not be able to reply if the answer is no.

-When I am not accepting titles for review, I won’t necessarily respond to your emails if you try and offer me a book anyway.
 Bombarding me on Twitter, via email, Facebook or whatever else will simply result in bans and banishment to the spam folder.

 I do not promise to review any book in a given timespan.
 I don’t mind if you email me near the release date to remind me and check whether I have reviewed the book, but I can’t promise I’ll have anything for you.
 I will review everything I read regardless of whether I liked it or not, and I will be honest about it.
-If your deal is “you can have this book free as long as you give it five stars”, you should probably take it elsewhere or you’ll be disappointed, I give out five stars rarely, using the following scale:
+If your deal is “you can have this book free as long as you give it five stars”, you should probably take it elsewhere or you’ll be disappointed.
+I give out five stars rarely, using the following scale:

 * – Didn’t like it